 In asthma emergencies, follow your asthma action plan.

-If you are not sure if someone is having an asthma attack, you can still use asthma reliever medication because it is unlikely to cause harm.
+If you are not sure if someone is having an asthma attack, you can still use blue reliever medication because it is unlikely to cause harm.

 Asthma symptoms in a severe allergic reaction (anaphylaxis)